The Hobbit: The Battle of the Five Armies: Home media

 The Hobbit: The Battle of the Five Armies was released on 6 March 2015 on Digital Release from digital retailers.
 The DVD and Blu-ray were released on 24 March 2015 in the United States.
 It topped the home video sales chart in its opening week.
+The film earned a revenue of $70.3 million with 3.4 million copies sold, making it the ninth best-selling title of 2015.
 An Extended Edition of the film, with 20 minutes of additional footage and original music was released on Digital HD on 20 October and on DVD, Blu-ray, and Blu-ray 3D on 17 November 2015 in the United States and on 23 November 2015, in the United Kingdom.

 The Battle of the Five Armies was released in Ultra HD Blu-ray on 30 November 2020 in the United Kingdom and on 1 December 2020 in the United States, along with the other films of the trilogy, including both the theatrical and the extended editions of the films.

 Rating

 Unlike the theatrical version's PG-13 rating, the Extended Edition was rated R by the MPAA for "some violence", which makes it the only Middle Earth film to have a restricted rating and, one of the few films based on a children's book to have an R rating.
-It was likewise rated MA15+ by the Australian Classification Board for "strong fantasy violence" and the BBFC granted a 15 certificate for "strong violence", the only Middle Earth film with such ratings.
+The Australian Classification Board gave it the restricted MA15+ rating for "strong fantasy violence", and the BBFC granted a 15 certificate for "strong violence", the only Middle Earth film with such ratings.

 Reception

 Box office

 Like its predecessors, The Hobbit: The Battle of the Five Armies became a financial success.
 It has grossed a total of $255.1 million in the US and Canada and $707.1 million in other countries for a worldwide total of $962.2 million.
 In its original theatrical release, it grossed over $956 million, becoming the second-highest-grossing film of 2014 (behind Transformers: Age of Extinction).
-Deadline Hollywood calculated its the net profit to be $103.4 million.
+Deadline Hollywood calculated the film's net profit as $103.4 million, accounting for production budgets, marketing, talent participations, and other costs; box office grosses and home media revenues placed it fourteenth on their list of 2014's "Most Valuable Blockbusters".
 The film failed to earn $1 billion at the box office, despite various pundits projecting it to reach that milestone.
 The Hollywood Reporter said that The Battle of the Five Armies was unlikely to gross $1 billion worldwide due to "plunging exchange rates around the globe" witnessed that year, and that Warner Bros. and MGM ultimately would take in nearly $90 million less than expected due to the rising dollar and plunging foreign currencies.
 Despite this, Forbes declared the trilogy "an unmitigated financial grand-slam for all parties".